Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Vector-Valued Nash Games as Vector Optimization

 Specifically, each player $i$ has a cost function $f_i: \prod_{j = 1}^N \xcal_j \to \ycal_i$ mapping to some partially ordered space $\ycal_i$ with associated convex ordering cone $K_i \subseteq \ycal_i$.
 As in Section~\ref{sec:generalized}, each player $i$ also has a constraint set $\bbx_i \subseteq \prod_{j = 1}^N \xcal_j$ on the joint strategy of all players.
 With this setup, the Nash game is one in which, given all other players fix their strategies $x_{-i}^* \in \prod_{j \neq i} \xcal_j$, player $i$ seeks to optimize

 Within~\eqref{eq:game-vector}, the minimum is in the sense of Pareto optimality (see Definition~\ref{defn:pareto}).
-This construction leads to the notion of the Nash equilibrium for vector-valued games as is provided in, e.g.,~\cite{shapley1959,bade2005}.\footnote{The Nash equilibrium in vector-valued games is also called, e.g., the Shapley equilibrium in \cite{HL18}, the Pareto equilibrium in \cite[Chapter 11]{voorneveld1999potential}, and the Pareto Nash equilibrium~\cite{JM07}.} \begin{definition} Consider the generalized vector-valued Nash game with $N$ players described by~\eqref{eq:game-vector}.
+This construction leads to the notion of the Nash equilibrium for vector-valued games as is provided in, e.g.,~\cite{shapley1959,bade2005}.
+The Nash equilibrium in vector-valued games is also called, e.g., the Shapley equilibrium in \cite{HL18}, the Pareto equilibrium in \cite[Chapter 11]{voorneveld1999potential}, and the Pareto Nash equilibrium in~\cite{JM07}. \begin{definition} Consider the generalized vector-valued Nash game with $N$ players described by~\eqref{eq:game-vector}.
 That is, player $i$ has strategies in the space $\xcal_i$, cost function $f_i: \prod_{j = 1}^N \xcal_j \to \ycal_i$ with ordering cone $K_i \subseteq \ycal_i$, and such that the joint strategies must satisfy the feasibility condition $x \in \bbx_i \subseteq \prod_{i = 1}^N \xcal_i$.
-The joint strategy $x^* \in \bigcap_{i = 1}^N \bbx_i$ is called a generalized \textbf{\emph{Nash equilibrium}} for a vector-valued game if, for any player $i$,
+The joint strategy $x^* \in \bigcap_{i = 1}^N \bbx_i$ is called a generalized \textbf{\emph{Nash equilibrium}} for a vector-valued game if, for any player $i$, $f_i(x_i,x_{-i}^*) \geq_{K_i} f_i(x^*)$ for any $x_i \in \xcal_i$ such that $(x_i,x_{-i}^*) \in \bbx_i$ and $f_i(x_i,x_{-i}^*) \leq_{K_i} f_i(x^*)$.
+The set of all Nash equilibria will be denoted by $\NE(f,(\bbx_i)_{i = 1}^N)$; we simplify the notation to $\NE(f,\bbx)$ if this is a shared constraint game (i.e., if $\bbx = \bbx_i$ for every player $i$ as in Section~\ref{sec:shared}). \end{definition} Note again that the joint strategy $x^* \in \bigcap_{i = 1}^N \bbx_i$ is called a Nash equilibrium if, for any player $i$,